Insurance for IT consultants

 Why IT professionals choose Hiscox:

 - Buy Direct: Get the right insurance immediately.
 Hiscox offers business insurance coverage that can be bought directly and online in real time.

 - Confidence: Hiscox Insurance Company Inc. is rated “A” (Excellent) by A.M.
 Best.

 - Customized Coverage: We tailor our professional insurance to the risk you’ll face in your industry.

 - Competitive Rates: Our small business insurance quotes start from $22.50 per month in most states.

 Get a fast, free quote now and get that Hiscox confidence behind your business.
-If you prefer, you can call us at 1-866-283-7545 and speak with a Hiscox licensed agent, Monday through Friday from 8am-10pm ET.
+If you prefer, you can call us at 1-866-283-7545 and speak with a Hiscox licensed agent, Monday – Friday, 7am – 10pm ET.